Landing Vehicle, Tracked: Tinian and Peleliu

-Leyte
+Philippines

-The largest use of LVTs was in the Leyte landing in October 1944, with nine US Army amtrac and two amtank battalions deployed by US Army 6th Army.
+The largest use of LVTs was in the Leyte landing in October 1944, with nine US Army amtrac and two amtank battalions deployed by US Army Sixth Army.
 These US Army LVTs were later used in other Philippine islands landings.
 54 LVT(4) tracked amphibious assault vehicles of the 672nd Amphibian Tractor Battalion as part of the raiding force on 23 February 1945 forged across Laguna de Bay and crashed the gates during the liberation of Los Baños Internment Camp.
 They ferried the weakened liberated civilians back behind the lines during the contested withdrawal.

-The US Army 826th Amphibious Tractor Battalion provided Company A to land 43rd Division troops in first wave of this first American return to the Philippine Islands.
+The US Army 826th Amphibious Tractor Battalion provided Company A to land 43rd Infantry Division troops in first wave of this first American return to the Philippine Islands.
 Following the landing Company A "amphibs" were utilized to transport dead and wounded, carry supplies inland and provide support throughout the invasion and subsequent taking of Leyte.
 Company A vehicles brought troops for the second major landing on Leyte at Ormoc.
 The Battalion provided vehicles for the landing at Luzon as well and during the conquest of Luzon personnel were heavily involved in clean-up operations of Japanese troops left behind the advance.

-Iwo Jima
+Volcano and Ryukyu Islands campaign

 The LVT-4 played a crucial role both as the assault vehicle to carry troops and as the chief logistical vehicle in the first days of Battle of Iwo Jima.
 Ashore, the LVTs were used to rescue wheeled vehicles that could not navigate Iwo Jima's soft volcanic ash and steep terraces.
 In addition, American troops used the LVTs to transport casualties from the front lines to evacuation sites on the beaches.
 The 75 mm howitzer on the LVT-4 provided important fire support as the Marines slowly advanced across the island.